 As more people receive their home workout gear and gyms re-open, searches have seen a downtick in the previous two months and will likely continue regressing to the norm.
 While “kettlebell” receives a significant chunk of (15k — 25k monthly searches), it’s a far cry from the 194k searches last month, or it’s all-time high of 292.5k searches in April.

-Think of using current search volume as a snapshot of the moment, and historical search volume data being a full picture or video.
-Using historical search volume data allows us to increase the sample size we’re drawing from for more accurate data to inform your decision better.
+Current search volume provides a snapshot of the moment, and historical search volume data being a full picture.
+Using historical search volume data allows us to increase the sample size we’re drawing from for more accurate data.

 Use search volume estimates to find and validate your niche.

-As more and more household brands flock to Amazon and top-selling third-party sellers continue to mature, achieving prominent rank for highly searched, high sales products is increasingly difficult due to saturation.
+As more and more household brands flock to Amazon and top-selling third-party sellers continue to mature, competing with dominant products is increasingly difficult due to saturation.

 By no means does this mean that highly profitable products aren’t out there, it just means the strategy for finding them has been updated to fit the current landscape of Amazon as it continues to mature as an e-commerce giant.
 And for aspiring sellers, it only intensifies the need for astute strategies and well-informed research.

 Because of that, we recommend avoiding the oversaturated, uber-competitive markets that are difficult to compete within.
-While it’s not impossible to find success entering a saturated market, there is elevated risk that comes with more barriers to entry and can be a cash drain.
+While not impossible to succeed in a saturated market, more barriers to entry represents additional risk.